Dissecting Microbial Community Structure and Heterogeneity via Multivariate Covariate-Adjusted Clustering: Dirichlet-Multinomial Mixture Regression Framework Dirichlet-Multinomial Mixture Regression Framework

-Some commonly used link functions include the logit link $\log(\alpha_j/\alpha_r)=\beta_{0j}+\bx\trans\bbeta_j$ \citep{yee2010vgam} where $r \in \{1,2,\dots,p\}$ indicates the reference level, and the log-linear link $\log(\alpha_j/\theta)=\beta_{0j}+\bx\trans\bbeta_j$ \citep{wadsworth2017integrative, chen2013variable, neish2015cluster}.
+Consider a compositional data vector $\bp\in\simp^{p-1}$.
+Assume that $\bp$ follows a Dirichlet distribution $\mbox{Dir}(\theta,\balpha)$, where $\theta>0$ is the over-dispersion parameter and $\balpha\in\simp^{p-1}$ contains the concentration parameters.
+Some common link functions include the logit link $\log(\alpha_j/\alpha_r)=\beta_{0j}+\bx\trans\bbeta_j$ \citep{yee2010vgam} where $r \in \{1,2,\dots,p\}$ indicates the reference level, and the log-linear link $\log(\alpha_j/\theta)=\beta_{0j}+\bx\trans\bbeta_j$ \citep{chen2013variable, neish2015cluster, wadsworth2017integrative}.
 Although convenient, these links have significant limitations.
-The logit link requires a reference, which is usually selected arbitrarily and the resultant parameter estimation lacks symmetry; the log-linear link entangles the over-dispersion parameter and the mean parameter, preventing a direct assessment of the covariate effects on the expected compositions.
+The logit link requires a reference, which is usually selected arbitrarily and the resultant parameter estimation lacks symmetry; the log-linear link entangles the over-dispersion parameter and the mean parameters, preventing a direct assessment of the covariate effects on the expected compositions.

-We propose an intuitive multivariate link function based on the centered log-ratio (clr) transformation that directly links the concentration parameter ${\balpha}$ and the linear predictors.
+We propose an intuitive multivariate link function based on the centered log-ratio transformation that directly links the concentration parameter ${\balpha}$ and the linear predictors.
 Specifically, for a compositional vector ${\balpha}\in\simp^{p-1}$, the clr transformation is defined as